 The need to develop biodegradable, compostable alternatives to petroleum-based plastics is pressing.
 With today’s consumption rates, it’s simply not feasible to keep pumping out conventional plastics, each with a lifespan of 500 years or more.

 Although many companies around the world are well into hemp-based plastic production, the United States is only now getting into the game.
-It was only since the passing of Farm Bill (Section 7606), in 2014, which allowed for real innovative leaps in hemp production in the United States.
+It was only since the passing of Farm Bill (Section 7606), in 2014 that allowed for real innovative leaps in hemp production to take place in the United States.

 Now, companies can legally grow, harvest, and process hemp for research purposes.
 There are already an estimated 19 states participating in this program, all pursuing new potential applications for hemp.
 When it comes to plastic specifically, companies like American Hemp, c2renew and others are already striving towards better, more sustainable hemp-based products.

 Hemp plastics are a return to the innovations of the old days — after all, hemp has been around for thousands of years as a building material.
 Even America consumed roughly 3,000 tons of hemp a year before the prohibition era, which started in the early 20th century.